GLOBAL MARKETS-Dollar surges as Fed ends QE on hawkish note

 * Fed statement more hawkish than markets had expected

-* Brazil currency and equities rise after surprise rate hike (Updates prices, adds U.S. close)
+* Brazil currency and equities rise after surprise rate hike (Updates prices)

 By Yasmeen Abutaleb